The Poles History Forgot – Literature

 In a strange way, Grass’ DNA reflects the binary, if not schizophrenic, history of Gdańsk itself.

-On one side of town sit the German Lutherans and Protestants represented by Papa Grass; on the other are the Catholic Poles and Kashubians as personified by Mamusia Grass.
+On one side of this Polish town sit the German Lutherans and Protestants represented by Papa Grass; on the other are the Catholic Poles and Kashubians as personified by Mamusia Grass.

 Helene’s family came from Wilanowo and Rebiechowo – just as Oskar Matzerath’s grandmother and her four skirts did in the Tin Drum.
 Their names were Wincenty, Elżbieta, Artur Edward, Alfons Maximilian, Brunon Franciszek, Franciszek Józef, Brunon Jerzy and Małgorzata.